kanata-05/language-converter/CONTRIBUTING.md

 10. **Celebrate**: Your contribution will be reviewed and merged into the main repository once approved.
 Thank you for your contribution!

-## Code of Conduct

-Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md) that governs participation in this project.
-Ensure all interactions adhere to this code to foster a positive and inclusive community.

 ## Reporting Issues

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/kanata-05/language-converter/issues/new) on GitHub.
 Provide as much detail as possible to help us understand and address the problem.